Developer Resources

 JS Console 2: Contracts

-The Introduction to the Javascript console page outlined how a Javascript console can be attached to Etn-sc to provide a more user-friendly interface to Electroneum than interacting directly with the JSON-RPC API.
+The page outlined how a Javascript console can be attached to Etn-sc to provide a more user-friendly interface to Electroneum than interacting directly with the JSON-RPC API.
 This page will describe how to deploy contracts and interact with contracts using the attached console.
 This page will assume the Javascript console is attached to a running Etn-sc instance using IPC.
 Clef should be used to manage accounts.

 Deploying a contract